Leaning or Tilting Chimney

 Because the chimney is often one of the heaviest parts of your home, it can serve as a preliminary symptom of a serious foundation issue.
 Not only this, but it can also diminish the value of your home substantially.
 If your chimney is leaning, contact the foundation repair experts at Ground Up Foundation Repair immediately.
-We offer FREE ESTIMATES and inspections on most of our work.
+We offer estimates and inspections on most of our work.

 A leaning chimney can quickly turn into a host of expensive problems, including:

 If the chimney is left unrepaired, you are at a high risk of a chimney collapse.
 This puts your family, neighbors, and home at great risk.

 Our team of foundation contractors offer a variety of chimney repair solutions.
 Helical piers from Earth Contact Products can be used to lift your slab foundations, porches, and other lightweight structures.
 Other options include installing steel piers and/or plate anchors.

 Contact us today to schedule a chimney inspection.
 We will determine the best solution for your home.
 Ground Up Foundation Repair proudly serves Middle Tennessee (including Nashville, Franklin, and Murfreesboro).
-We offer free estimates and prompt service to fix your chimney problem at the source!
+Contact us for an estimate and prompt service to fix your chimney problem at the source!
 Don’t wait until your leaning chimney inflicts serious damage.